ROCKY MOUNTAIN CHOCOLATE FACTORY, INC.

 CIIA Agreement; Miscellaneous.
-This offer and your employment with the Company is contingent upon your agreement to, and execution of, a Confidential and Proprietary Information, Inventions Assignment, Restrictive Covenant and Arbitration Agreement (the “CIIA Agreement”) attached hereto as Exhibit 1, as well as, subject to applicable law, the satisfactory results of any reference/background checks and submission of all required documentation evidencing your eligibility for employment in the United States.
+This offer and your employment with the Company is contingent upon your agreement to, and execution of, a Confidential and Proprietary Information, Inventions Assignment, Restrictive Covenant and Arbitration Agreement (the “CIIA Agreement”) provided by the Company, as well as, subject to applicable law, the satisfactory results of any reference/background checks and submission of all required documentation evidencing your eligibility for employment in the United States.
 The terms and conditions of your employment by the Company will be governed by this letter and the CIIA Agreement, any other agreements with the Company to which you are a party which relate to your employment, and by the Company’s policies and procedures that are adopted by the Company from time to time, including the Company Handbook.
 For the avoidance of doubt, you acknowledge that: (i) you will receive a copy of the Company Handbook from the Company; (ii) you must carefully review it; and (iii) you will remain subject to the policies therein (as may be modified from time to time) during the entirety of your employment.
 This letter supersedes any previous discussions, representations, promises, agreements, or offers between you and the Company, and, along with the CIIA Agreement, contains all the terms under which this offer of employment with the Company is being made to you.

 By signing this letter, you represent that your performance of the terms of this letter and of your services to the Company will not conflict with any agreement you may have previously entered with a third party, including any agreement, for example, to keep in confidence any proprietary information learned during any previous employment.
 You agree that you will not enter into any agreement that conflicts with this letter so long as you are employed by the Company.

-Allen, we appreciate you considering this role with the Company.
+Rob, we appreciate you considering this role with the Company.
 We believe you will make a big difference in our success and the achievements of our vision.
 I personally look forward to working closely with you.

 Please feel free to contact me if you have any additional questions concerning this offer.

-Chief Executive Officer of Rocky Mountain Chocolate Factory, Inc.
+Chair of the Board of Directors of Rocky Mountain Chocolate Factory, Inc.